tihoo197/ss/remote_readme.md

 remoe readme created on macbook.
+@changed this guy on my imac and will check for chamges on macbook,